 The principal investigator is not required to have a PhD or MD but must demonstrate the skills, knowledge, and environment necessary to carry out the proposed project.
 Applicants from populations that are underrepresented in the AI and technology fields as well as individuals with disabilities are strongly encouraged to apply for funding.

-Pilot projects selected for funding consideration will be required to submit additional documentation, including NIH biosketches, milestone-based budget justifications, human subjects protection information and subject recruitment criteria as appropriate, and other due diligence documents.
+Pilot projects selected for funding consideration will be required to submit additional documentation, including public health service grant application forms and, if applicable, human subjects protection information and subject recruitment criteria.

 Pilot project applications will be reviewed on a number of factors, including the project’s scientific merit, potential commercial or translational impact, and team and project plan strength.

 Additional consideration may be given to projects that leverage an AITC’s resources or facilities or generate datasets, software, or hardware that might benefit the AITC research community at large.
-Other areas of consideration might include go-to-market strategy, regulatory/reimbursement pathways, and mitigation of health disparities across the United States, including improving access to and delivery of care in rural areas.
+Other areas of consideration might include go-to-market strategy, regulatory and reimbursement pathways, and mitigation of health disparities across the United States, including improving access to and delivery of care in rural areas.